rackerlabs/support-how-to/content/how-to/managed-operations/introduction-to-cassandra/index.md

 - Cassandra uses a peer-to-peer distribution model that makes distributing data across multiple data centers and cloud availability zones easy.

-Cassandra uses a partitioner, or partitioning key,to determine how to distribute data across the nodes that make up a database cluster.
+Cassandra uses a partitioner, or partitioning key, to determine how to distribute data across the nodes that make up a database cluster.
 A partitioner is a hashing mechanism that takes a primary key of a table row, computes a numerical token for it, and assigns it to one of the nodes in a cluster.
 While Cassandra has multiple